 f.
 BioT provides a Software Development Kit (SDK) for the device that can be used by the manufacturer to implement this communication support on the device.

 g.
-The same channel is used when the device does not support direct Internet connection protocols and needs to be connected indirectly via a mobile phone or other gateway (GW).
+The same channel is used when the device does not support direct Internet connection protocols and needs to be connected indirectly via a mobile phone or other gateways (GW).
 For example, a Bluetooth device may use BLE to connect to a mobile phone app, and from there to the Internet.
 The communication protocol between the GW or mobile phone app and the BioT cloud is the same as described above.
 BioT provides SDKs for this case as well.

 Web Services Channel